calebjmatthews/endless-desert/concept.md

   ### North
     - Relatively safe traveling before sea, where many travelers come from.
 A huge Arabian kingdom (Alabaster) govered by the five faction sultanate: Tourmaline Jewelers (Sultanate of Gems), Sandstone Edificers (Sultanate of Pillars), Wet-Wax Chandlers (Sultanate of Candles), Cochineal Scribes (Sultanate of Scrolls), and Keepers of the Hanging Gardens (Sultanate of Vines).
     - God of detroying creation: wild, rebirth-from-death.
 Burying beetle that inters itself and is reborn from the tomb.
+    - Understanding of Rhapsodic Auto-Exhumation
     - Trading partners: Tourmaline Jewelers, Sandstone Edificers, Wet-Wax Chandlers, Cochineal Scribes, and Keepers of the Hanging Gardens
     - People: You (Gardens), Samannoud (Gardens), Kubra (Tourmaline), Najran (Tourmaline), Asyut (Sandstone)
   ### East
     - Salt flats?
 Large, extant China-inspired kingdom (Spring-Autumn Kingdom) with heavy bureaucracy and centers of learning.
     - God of branching creation: bountiful, many-from-one.
 Tarantula whose exuvia embody one trait and continue living.
+    - Understanding of Inflorencent Fission
     - Trading partners: Spring-Autumn Kingdom
     - People: Guangzhou, Weifang
   ### South
     - River that ends in the town stretches away, ruins of a Japan-inspired kingdom dedicated to high art, may still exist in mirages.
 Clusters of sky-high bamboo-like "dry grass" that makes excellent fuel.
     - God of enduring creation: languid, perfection-from-mortality.
 Scorpion whose venom grants paralyzed eternal life and continually stings itself.
+    - Understanding of Athanastic Catalepsy
     - Trading partners: ?
     - People:
   ### West
     - Mirages?
 Constant fires?
 Oceans made from glass?
 Hanging gardens?
     - God of merging creation: harmonious, one-from-many.
 Swarm of cicadas that create weather, visions, etc.
+    - Understanding of Aeolian Concordance
     - Trading partners: ?
     - People:
   ### Nomads